MuhtasimTanmoy/notebook/Language/Swift.md

     - Stored properties
     - A mixin is like a trait but it also has state.
 Not avaialable in protocol.
     - Property declaration to a protocol, but then every class or struct that conforms to this protocol still needs to provide its own storage for those properties.
+- dsym
+    - A dSYM file is a "debug symbols file".
+When this setting is enabled, symbol names of your objects are removed from the resulting compiled binary.

 - [Swift Memory Layout](https://theswiftdev.com/memory-layout-in-swift/)